abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 having a full tree, and it’s the same problem I have with my life: I have many duties, responsibilities, and many people around me.
-Maybe I should transform my life to be more like this scrawny mango tree and step out of my duties and responsibilities.* That was his impetus to go forth on the spiritual path to become a religious seeker.
-In the future, whenever he was asked who his teacher was, he would respond: “A mango tree was my teacher” (Jā 22.60-61).
+Maybe I should transform my life to be more like this scrawny mango tree and step out of my worldly duties and responsibilities.* That was his impetus to go forth on the spiritual path to become a religious seeker.
+In the future, whenever he was asked who his teacher was, he would
+respond: “A mango tree was my teacher” (Jā 22.60-61).

 So when we consider the circumstances, the events, and the natural processes around us, we see that truth is being displayed all the time.